What is CBT

 • Insomnia

-CBT also uses practical tools and strategies — such as thought diaries, coping techniques, and behavioural experiments — that you can apply in everyday life.Homework assignments, like journaling or practicing new behaviors, are often used to reinforce learning between sessions.
+CBT also uses practical tools and strategies, such as thought diaries, coping techniques, and behavioural experiments that you can apply in everyday life.Homework assignments, like journaling or practicing new behaviours, are often used to reinforce learning between sessions.

 Why Choose CBT?